UniversityExeterBusinessSchool/01-playground-hq-ajose-folashade/structures/folashade_11_structure.md

 ## What I See in My Data
 [Describe the codes, letters, numbers]
-## I see instructions on a fixed number of corners (4), height (2 units) and top size of 3X3.
-A type label: Elevated platform and a single colour, orange.
+## I see an elevated platform with a hole in the middle.

 ## What I Think This Means
 [Interpret the patterns]
 ## I think it is giving instructions on construction rules for building LEGO structures.
 The corners and heights represent pillars while the top is the roof.